jtpgames/Kinect-Recorder/ReadMe.md

+# Important Note
+This project was created as part of a module I took at the [University of Applied Sciences Muenster](https://www.fh-muenster.de/fb2/ueber_uns/index.php?p=0).
+Therefore the project should only be considered as a proof of concept.

 # Kinect Recorder

 The Kinect Recorder is an application utilizing the Kinect V2 and Microsofts Kinect 2.0 SDK to record video and audio.
 It currently has the following features:
  - Record raw streams and save them in *.xef files.
 Uses the Kinect Studio API.
 Be aware that at the time of this writing the Kinect Studio API does not allow a compressed color stream (who know's why ... the enum is there).
 This leads to HUGE files.
  - Open and playback recorded *.xef files.
 Uses the Kinect Studio API.
  - Filtering of undesired objects in front of the camera.
 The method is inspired by Oliver Lau and his project whiteboard minus one, see [1].
  - Recording the filtered video stream alongside the audio stream into a single *.mp4 file.
+(Experimental, see Todos)

 ### Version
 0.42